Sales Terms & Conditions

 - Unless otherwise agreed in writing, you request that we supply the Product specified in this invoice on these Terms.

-- We may accept or decline any order for the Product in whole or in part.
+- We may, acting reasonably, accept or decline any order for the Product in whole or in part.
 On acceptance, these Terms apply (unless we have made a separate written agreement with you about supply of the Product).

-- A) The sale of any Product pursuant to these Terms is deemed for all purposes to take place at the relevant Place of Sale.
+- The sale of any Product under these Terms is agreed for all purposes to take place at the relevant premises licensed by us under relevant legislation in respect of a sale of Products, as follows:

 - You warrant that:-

-- c) that the information contained within the Customer’s Application for a Trading Account is true and correct.
+- the information contained within your application for a Trading Account is true and correct.

-- Unless otherwise agreed in writing, and as a separate and independent contract from the contract relating to the Product, you agree to contract with us to deliver, on your behalf the Product you order to you at the place specified in this invoice and we will insure, on your behalf, the Product against loss or damage while it is being delivered to you (“Separate Service Contract”).
-A Separate Service Contract is optional and you may choose other arrangements for these services.
+- Unless otherwise agreed in writing, we (or our nominee) will deliver the Product you order to you at the place specified in this invoice and we will insure, on your behalf, the Product against loss or damage while it is being delivered to you.
+In return, you agree to pay to us the Delivery Fee.

-- The Product is deemed to be delivered when the Product arrives at your nominated delivery point, which delivery point must be safe and fully accessible by our carriers.
+- If we are delivering the Product to you, the Product is deemed to be delivered when the Product arrives at your nominated delivery point, which delivery point must be safe and fully accessible by our carriers.

-- You cannot cancel an order once we have accepted it and you cannot refuse to accept delivery.
+- You cannot cancel an order once we have accepted it and you cannot refuse to accept delivery of an accepted order.

-- We are entitled to charge you additional fees to cover any delay or storage needed if we attempt to deliver the Product to you, but cannot for any reason.
+- We are entitled to charge you reasonable additional fees to cover any delay or actual increased storage costs incurred by us which are needed if we attempt to deliver the Product to you, but cannot for any reason which is not our fault.

 Charges and Payment